AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/NodeJs/readme.md

     body: JSON.stringify(events)
 });
 ```
+-  the request body has the new event that will update an existing event
+   at the same index

 If you attempt to update values that do not exist they will be created.
 The sample updates
 the original ten values and then adds another ten values by updating with a